 Also, it is quite difficult to abstain from the sin of judging others!
 But first of all, it is necessary to understand the distinction between judging and critical evaluation of other people’s actions.

 And what about “righteous wrath” or the “right” of “denunciation”, which some people “legitimatized” contrary to the prohibition to judge?
 Do we realize that “righteous wrath” and “denunciation” pave the road to hell just as the anger of condemnation does?
-Go to hell not those who formally “sinned” once or several times, but those who have accustomed themselves while living in the body to coarse emotional states, who have not learned the emotional cordial love, have not refined themselves through tenderness — fearing maybe to “commit a sin”?
+The ones who go to hell are not those who formally “sinned” once or several times, but those who have accustomed themselves, while living in the body, to coarse emotional states, who have not learned the emotional cordial love, and have not refined themselves through tenderness — fearing, maybe, to “commit a sin”!

 And they who try in some Catholic countries to deprive others of the right for abortion — are they not even greater sinners than those having abortion?